 The financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-Property taxes are recognized as revenue in the year for which they are levied.
-Grants and similar items are recognized as revenues as soon as all eligibility requirements imposed by the provider have been met.
-Property taxes, water service charges, water sales, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.